bkram/PyNadTuner/README.md

 ### RDS RT does not always work

 The tuner does not seem to pass *all* the information *all the time* from the RDS decoder over the serial bus even though the tuner's display seems to show the correct text

+Power toggling or changing the frequency will make the tuner send the RDS data once more

 ## NadSerial